sarthakSharma5/Face-Recognition-Model-using-Transfer-Learning/README.md

 # mltask4

-The repository contains to datasets one for training and the other for validation The dataset consists of 4 classes of images:
+The repository contains two datasets one for training and the other for validation The dataset consists of 4 classes of images:
 1. Prime Minister Shree Narendra Modi
 2. Defence Minister Shree Rajnath Singh